-As edge computing increases in popularity, Dennis Frize, Wisetek UK Managing Director, asks what does this mean for existing data centre equipment as businesses consider modernising their digital infrastructure?
+As edge computing increases in popularity, Dennis Frize, Wisetek UK Managing Director, asks what does this mean for existing data center equipment as businesses consider modernizing their digital infrastructure?

 However, with the advent of the Internet of Things (IoT) the sources of data generation are usually things with sensors or embedded devices such as mobile phones, GPS, and health monitors, for example.